Light-HD/jetsonmitrccar/README.md

 Integration repository for all relevant software pieces/submodules

+##How To Install
+##How To Run
+##How To Interface
+##Other Details
+##TODO
+1. For VESC We applied Encoder that we can read it from VESC Firmware.
+To more accurate speed readings, ıt should also be implemented for ROS.
+Note that Vesc only reads encoder as rotor position.
+Therefore, two there exists two steps add postion reading to VESC_Driver node Convert it into speed.
+2. Motor controller for six wheeled platform' motor contreller node (serial_6w) needs a launch file to easily change parameters especially USB device name.

+3. 6 Wheeled platform's encoder readings is not that reliable.
+For now we are using rf2o node for odometry.
+Wheel odometry data my be improved later.

+4. 6 Wheeed platform's one motor has demaged.
+I shoul be changed.
+Please check the issue .

+5.

+6.

+7.

+8.

 ##Questions/TODOs in/about submodules/directories

 1. buildRealsenseTX2 did we change anything here?
 Why not a submodule if not?